Mathematical Methods of Theoretical Physics: Cauchy principal value

 \subsection{Principle value and pole function $\frac{1}{x}$ distribution}

 The ``standalone function'' $\frac{1}{x}$ does not define a distribution since it is not integrable in the vicinity of $x=0$.
 This issue can be ``alleviated'' or ``circumvented'' by considering the principle value ${\cal P}\frac{1}{x}$.
-In this way the principle value can be transferred to the context of distributions by defining a {\em principal value distribution} in a functional sense by In the functional sense, $\frac{1}{x}\left[ \varphi \right]$ can be interpreted as a principal value.
-That is,
+In this way the principle value can be transferred to the context of distributions by defining a {\em principal value distribution} in a functional sense: